UMN-BarleyOatSilphium/PopVar/cran-comments.md

 Old maintainer(s):
   Tyler Tiede <tyler.tiede7@gmail.com>

-The maintainer of this package is changing.
+This NOTE is acceptable because the maintainer of this package is changing.